yashwanth-adimulam/Examination-Portal/README.md

 ![Results](https://github.com/user-attachments/assets/c457f5a3-af48-4dc0-bccc-cd65065d0f5f)

-## How to run this repo:
+## Getting Started
+Follow these steps to set up and run the Examination Portal:
-1. Have tabels in MySQL according to the schema provided (if you want a have examples of this checkout the tabels folder)
+1. Set up MySQL tables according to the provided schema.
+(For examples, check out the `tables` folder)
-2. Run the app.py and load the webpage with the local host
+2. Run `app.py` and access the webpage via localhost.
-3. If you want to add new questions to the quiz then simply add those question with options in the questions table using the same quiz id
+3. To add new questions to a quiz, insert them into the `questions` table using the appropriate quiz ID.
-4. If you wnat to add new quizes then add then to the quiz table with a new quiz id
+4. To create a new quiz, add it to the `quiz` table with a new quiz ID.